top of page

 The image shows a market display of various dried flowers, herbs, and spices, arranged in woven baskets and glass bowls.
 The front row includes: - A glass bowl on the left filled with dried orange flowers or petals. - A woven basket in the middle containing dried pink and purple rose buds. - Another woven basket on the right filled with dried dark red or maroon petals, likely hibiscus.
 In the background, more containers hold a variety of colorful dried botanicals, including bright purple and green materials.

-Summer is upon us, and while we love basking in the sunshine (or not), the heat can sometimes be a bit much.
-I am not a sun dweller, and honestly, I get a little panicked and very cranky when the temps go above 80 degrees (F).
+Summer is upon us, and while some may love basking in the sunshine, the heat can sometimes be a bit much.
+I am not a sun dweller, and honestly, I get a little panicked and very cranky when the temps go above 75 degrees (F).

 The image displays an assortment of dried herbs, flowers, and spices arranged in a pile.
 From left to right: - **Lavender**: Small, dried lavender buds with a purple-blue hue. - **Hibiscus**: Deep red, crinkled petals of dried hibiscus flowers. - **Cinnamon sticks**: Two rolled cinnamon sticks with a warm brown color, positioned on top of the pile. - **Chamomile**: Dried chamomile flowers, which are small, pale yellow, and white with a daisy-like appearance. - **Rose buds**: Tiny, dried pink rose buds with green sepals still attached. - **Red Clover**: Loose, dried red clover blossoms that are dark red to purple in color.